Deploying to AKS, EKS, and GKE all at Once

-Once kubectl is wired up, can go back and re-download a Harness Delegate from Setup -> Install Delegate.
-Select Kubernetes YAML and can give the name “gke-delegate”.
+Once kubectl is wired up, go back and redownload a Harness Delegate from Setup -> Install Delegate.
+Select Kubernetes YAML and can give a name “gke-delegate”.

 Expand the tar.gz and install into your GKE cluster with kubectl apply -f harness-delegate.yaml.

 With the final Harness Delegate installed, you can validate that all three Delegates are in the Harness UI.